pantaleone-ai/agent-scripts/docs/RELEASING-MAC.md

 - Pre-release suffixes (beta/rc) belong in the source-of-truth version **before** running release scripts—avoid double-suffix mistakes.
 - For npm/pnpm packages, every beta/rc publish must use a new semver with a suffix (e.g., `1.2.3-beta.1`); npm will not let you overwrite an existing version/tag.
 - If there are sibling surfaces (e.g., web UI), align their versions with the macOS app before releasing.
+- Immediately after publishing, add a fresh `Unreleased` section and a placeholder for the **next patch version** at the top of the changelog so new changes don’t land in the shipped section.

 ## Prep: Review History & Changelog
 - Verify the latest published release/tag on GitHub (ensure assets are present and match the appcast) **before starting any new release work**.